-After all, “Arbor Month is also Heritage Month,” Morongoa Ramaboa said, in her role as Communications Specialist at Robben Island Museum (RIM), which is a UNESCO World Heritage Site and conservation institution.
-Bringing trees for shade, greenery and carbon sequestration to the place where Nelson Mandela and other leaders sowed the seeds of hope and change in South Africa couldn’t be a more fitting tribute.
+After all, “Arbor Month is also Heritage Month,” said Morongoa Ramaboa, communications specialist at Robben Island Museum (RIM).
+Fittingly, the island is both a UNESCO World Heritage Site and a conservation institution.
+There couldn’t be a more apt tribute than bringing trees for shade, greenery and carbon sequestration to the place where Nelson Mandela and other leaders sowed the seeds of hope and change in South Africa.

 Committed to conservation

-“This is the first step on a long journey towards sustainable conservation on the island.”Dr Pascal Taruvinga, Chief Heritage Officer of Robben Island.
+“This is the first step on a long journey towards sustainable conservation on the island.”Dr Pascal Taruvinga, Chief Heritage Officer, Robben Island

-Trees planted included milkwoods, sand olives, water berries, dune crow berries, wild peach and Kei apple, all specifically requested by the RIM team in a bid to plant trees that were historically accurate, according to records of the trees that were growing at the time.
-Planting these trees are part of the RIM’s long-term plan to rehabilitate the island’s natural vegetation.
+Indigenous trees such as milkwood, sand olive, water berry, dune crow berry, wild peach and Kei apple were planted.
+The RIM team specifically requested these species in a bid to reintroduce trees that once naturally grew on the island.
+Planting these trees is part of the RIM’s long-term plan to rehabilitate the island’s natural vegetation.

 Transforming cultural and historical spaces

-At the tree planting ceremony held on the 18th of September with Konica Minolta South Africa, RIM and FTFA representatives, Dr Pascal Taruvinga reflected on the opportunity this tree planting presented.
-He spoke about the way in which this revegetation project demonstrates how environmental conservation and restoration can be a part of cultural heritage work.
-Clearing invasive species, and planting trees in line with historical records, the RIM team aim to restore the Island to a sustainable and self-sufficient terrestrial ecosystem.
+KMSA, RIM and Food & Trees for Africa (FTFA) representatives attended the tree-planting ceremony on 18 September.
+Robben Island’s chief heritage officer, Dr Pascal Taruvinga, reflected on the opportunity this tree-planting presented.
+He spoke about the way in which this project demonstrates how environmental conservation and restoration can be a part of cultural heritage work.
+By clearing invasive species, and planting trees in keeping with historical records, the RIM team aims to restore the island to a sustainable and self-sufficient terrestrial ecosystem.
 This will preserve further areas of the Cape Flats Dune Strandveld – an endangered vegetation type.

 “We’re proud to contribute to South Africa’s natural and historical heritage.”Marc Pillay, CEO, Konica Minolta South Africa